jiachenyee/NetworkActivityIndicator/README.md

 # Network Activity Indicator
 This is a simple package that shows network activity indicator, regardless of whether the device has a notch or not

+## Why?
+> It is a simple way to create an unobstructive, discrete activity indicator when networking.
+Also, the old one, by Apple, did not work with the notch and got deprecated 😔.

 ---

 ## Implementation
+### Set-Up
 ```swift
 import NetworkActivityIndicator